x-0o0/package-docc-example/README_ENG.md

       xcode-version: '15.0'
 ```

-#### Issue #2: The PR doesn't deploy even its base branch is "main"
+#### Issue #2: The PR Doesn't Deploy Even if Its Base Branch is "main"

 **Reason**
 When you go to Settings > Environment > GitHub Protection rule, it should be set to "main".
-Therefore, the production rule doesn't allow to the PR branch
+Therefore, the production rule doesn't allow the PR branch to be deployed.

 ## Deploy to GitHub Pages via docc-plugin